Starting a blog is still one of the best online businesses you can create today.

 The most popular topics for blogs involve transformation.

-You’re writing to tell your story and help others learn how they can transform from where they currently are to your end result.
+You’re writing to tell your story and help others learn how to transform from where they are to your end result.

 Typically, these topics include:

 - Health and Fitness